sashinpivotal/pcf-dev-students-notes/README.md

 -   You can take the certification exam as described in the [Cloud Foundry website](https://www.cloudfoundry.org/certification/)

+### Debugging your real life applications

+-   Remote Debugging via `cf ssh -N -T -L 8000:localhost:8000 <APP_NAME>` into the container.
+See [How to remotely debug Java applications on Cloud Foundry](https://community.pivotal.io/s/article/How-to-Remotely-Debug-Java-Applications-on-Cloud-Foundry)

+-   Deploy your app to your local [PCF Dev](https://pivotal.io/pcf-dev) instance.

 ### PCF access

 -   For classes where the instructor sets up access to PCF,